johnburbridge/python-time-based-experiment/docs/architecture.md

 ### Storage Backend

-Both implementations use Python's built-in data structures:
+The implementations use different data structures:

 1. **TimeBasedStorage**:
-   - Uses a dictionary (`self.values`) for O(1) lookup by timestamp
+   - Uses a dictionary (`self._storage`) for O(1) lookup by timestamp
-   - Maintains a sorted list of timestamps (`self.timestamps`)
-   - Uses binary search for range queries
+   - Uses sorted key iteration for range queries

 2. **TimeBasedStorageHeap**:
    - Uses a binary min-heap for fast insertion and earliest event access
    - Uses a dictionary for direct timestamp lookup

+3. **TimeBasedStorageRBTree**:
+   - Uses a SortedDict from the sortedcontainers package
+   - Provides O(log n) operations for most operations
+   - Enables efficient range queries through key slicing operations

 ### Thread Safety Implementation